vwkd/code-system/src/languages/rust/reference.md

 - allows to use reference to any wrapper type like reference of contained type
 - best practice to accept reference of contained type to be most general
 - e.g. `&String` for `&str`
-- dot operator automatically dereferences, calls method on contained type
-- beware: ambiguity between methods on wrapper type and contained type, by convention use associated functions on wrapper type ❗️
 - at compile time
 - no performance penalty